pscedu/psc-wpdocs/data-ingest/section10.md

 </tr>
 <tr>
 <td>&nbsp; 2.
 The HIVE (or CODCC) extracts </td><td> Each data upload, corresponding data, and registers them as individual datasets. </td></tr>
-<tr><td  style="background-color:aquamarine;">&nbsp; 3.
+<tr><td>&nbsp; 3.
 The HIVE (or CODCC) processes </td><td> The data and metadata that you have uploaded for ingestion.
 If ingestion fails, or if additional information is needed, the data provider will be contacted using the ticketing system.<br /><br /> **NOTE:** For Clinical assay data, the Pitt team will de-identify this data and submit the scrubbed data to the HIVE / CODCC.
 The provider of the data will need to review and approve the release of the de-identified data in the <a href="#publication">publish step</a>.
 </td></tr>
 <tr>
 <td>&nbsp; 4.
 Pipeline processing </td><td> The HIVE processes certain assays by standardized pipelines (where applicable). </td></tr>